 Click the desired quick-fix or select it using arrow keys and then press Enter.

 In most cases, a quick-fix is applied immediately.
-However, some quick-fixes (e.g., Change All) require user interaction to chose how exactly they transform your code.
+However, some quick-fixes (for example, Change All) require user interaction to chose how exactly they transform your code.
 In these cases, a Hot Spot Session is deployed in the editor, where you can select one of the suggested values or provide your own values in the active input positions:

 To complete the hot spot session: